edmundedgar/did-plc-p2p-guard-rails/README.md

 The directory signs the updates it receives.
 Anyone can run a directory.
 You can switch directory with a DID update.
 A directory can sign merkle trees of messages it signed.

-We use a blockchain for the following limited purposes: Forcing through updates the directory won't sign, rotating the keys the directory signs with, and p2p-timestamping signed merkle roots for reorg-proofing.
-The reorg-proofing timestamps have no fixed schedule and anyone can create them at any time.
+We use transactions on a public blockchain for the following purposes:

+1. Forcing through updates the directory won't sign.
+2. P2P-timestamping signed merkle roots for reorg-proofing.
+3. Rotating the keys the directory signs with.

 ## Motivation